Key points

 Outside school hours care is centre-based child care for families who need care before or after school, on student-free days and during the school holidays.
 It’s only for primary school-age children.

-Educators in centre-based child care services, family day care and outside school hours care must be qualified in early childhood education.
-They have the skills and training to support your child’s learning, which is a key part of the child care experience.
+Educators in centre-based child care, family day care and outside school hours care services must be qualified in early childhood education.
+This means they have the skills and training to support your child’s learning, which is an important part of quality child care.

 When you’re trying to decide which type of child care is right for your family, you might want to consider the following questions: